Glass House Mountains: Aboriginal cultural knowledge

 The Glass House Mountains are located in the traditional lands of the Jinibara and Gubbi Gubbi people.
 First Nations Australians have an elaborate legend about the mountains.
+Mt Beerwah in particular has extreme significance to the Jinibara People, with sites used as birthing areas by Indigenous women.

 Public access

 The mountains are managed by Queensland National Parks and are promoted as a tourist asset.
 Historically bushwalking and climbing has been undertaken for more than a century.
 However the two largest mountains have been closed by National Parks in recent years.
 Firstly, Coonowrin was closed in 1999 as a result of a geological report and the development of an adjacent rock quarry.
 Secondly, the walking track used to access Mt Beerwah was closed in 2009 as the result of a rock collapse from the caves area across the main tourist track and was reopened January 2016.
 Tibrogargan and Ngungun are open to the public for bushwalking and climbing.

-The Beerwah and Tibrogargan mountains are culturally significant and hold "sacred values" to the local Jinibara and Kabi Kabi people who request visitors do not climb the mountains.
+The Beerwah and Tibrogargan mountains are culturally significant and are sacred to the local Jinibara and Kabi Kabi people.
+Mt Beerwah is considered the mother of the range and is considered so sacred to the Gubi Gubi, that stories about it are not discussed.
+Both local groups ask visitors not to climb the Beerwah and Tibrogargan mountains out of respect for the mountains' sacred values and have been calling for a ban publicly since the mid-1990s.
+In the Gubi Gubi tradition, climbing Mt Beerwah brings bad luck.

+The Beerwah and Tibrogargan mountains require some climbing ability and scrambling to reach the summit.
+Several climbers have fallen to their death.
+More than 110 rescues have been undertaken to save stricken climbers in the mountains.